floccusaddon/floccus/README.md

  - [ ] Syncing History

 Tested to work in both Firefox and Chromium.
 Doesn't work in Firefox for Android [yet](http://arewewebextensionsyet.com).
-**An update to nextcloud/bookmarks broke this extension, recently.
-I'm working with the maintainer of the app to resolve this issue.**

 ## Installation